vsarunov/SolvingMaze/README.txt

 Please enter maze txt file path C:\Users\John\Desktop\MazeTxt\small.txt

-After it will produce the out with the time it took to solve.
+After it will produce the output with the time it took to solve.